omansak/libvideo/docs/building.md

 cd libvideo
 ```

-To run the build script:
+To run the build script for the first time, you'll need to specify the directory of `MSBuild.exe` (adjust accordingly):

-    ./build.sh
+    ./build.sh --msbuild "/C/Program Files (x86)/MSBuild/14.0/Bin"

 Once this is done, you'll find a fresh batch of the core DLLs in `src/libvideo/bin/Release/` as well as the other projects in the solution.